skellis46/slipbox/embodied intelligence project ahrc bid.md

 ### context

 Somatically trained dance artists frequently talk about embodied or somatic intelligence and how such intelligence helps them to create a unique lens through which the world is experienced [e.g. @scialom-2020-thinking; @rimmer-piekarczyk-2018-selfsomatic].
 Yet it remains unclear what is meant by embodied intelligence and the extent to which it influences how one sees and engages with phenomena.
-In _Embodied Intelligence_ we propose to use the somatically informed art project _Transparencies_ [@davies-2018-transparencies] as a vehicle to deepen cross-disciplinary understanding of the complex interactions between body awareness, affective responses and visual images.
+In _Embodied Intelligence_ we propose to use the somatically informed art project _Transparencies_ [@davies-2018-transparencies] as a vehicle to deepen cross-disciplinary understanding of the complex interactions between body awareness, affective responses and visual images. 'specifically our research question is ...

-Eddy mentions Howard Gardner's use of term kinesthetic intelligence: Gardner, H. (1993), Creating Minds: An Anatomy of Creativity Seen through the Lives of Freud, Einstein, Picasso, Stravinsky, Eliot, Graham, and Gandhi, NY: Basic Books/Perseus Book Group.
+Eddy mentions Howard Gardner's use of term kinesthetic intelligence: Gardner, H. (1993), Creating Minds: An Anatomy of Creativity Seen through the Lives of Freud, Einstein, Picasso, Stravinsky, Eliot, Graham, and Gandhi.
+Also Polanyi's work is relevant here: [[we can know more than we can tell]]

 Somatics is the field that studies the body as it is perceived from the inside [@hanna_what_1995 p.341] and it describes various processes and practices which involve "listening deeply to the body"[@eddy_brief_2009 p.6].
 Such practices are now fundamental to Western professional contemporary dance training (**citation**), and at their core is the belief that being more embodied is beneficial.